 Cabins in Custer State Park

-The kitchen offers everything like pots, plates and all appliances that make meals a snap.
+The kitchen offers everything, such as pots, plates and appliances, that make meals a snap.
 I found an extra-long table for the extended family to gather around.
 Outside on the back deck, find a grill and make dinner al fresco.

-The living area offers cathedral ceilings with a stone fireplace perfect for families to gather.
+The living area offers cathedral ceilings and a stone fireplace, perfect for families to gather.
 I took my coffee to the front porch swing for a moment of quiet with my favorite book.
-This area offers ample opportunity for wildlife watching as well.
+This area also offers ample opportunity for wildlife watching.

 If the Reunion Cabin is too large, Custer State Park offers smaller cabins like the Ponderosa Cabin and the Galena Cabin.
 In all, Custer offers 13 specialty cabins across the park.